 - A named pupil at, or candidate for admission to, the school

-- Any other matter the governing board thinks should remain confidential i.e., because it's sensitive
+- Any other matter the governing board thinks should remain confidential i.e. because it's sensitive

-This is explained in our article on confidential minutes from meetings.
+Read more about this in our article on confidential minutes from meetings.

 Keep confidential information distinct when taking minutes

 You should make sure it's easy to tell which of your notes are confidential and which are free to be released to the public.
 When taking notes in the meeting, you could:

 - Write any confidential parts of the minutes in a coloured pen or font

 - Write the confidential notes on a separate page to the public information

 Afterwards, write up these notes in a clearly marked 'confidential appendix' or 'Part 2' document, and make sure you only send them to those who are allowed to see them.